Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 was from the warm waters of that river, which prevent the delta from freezing during winter and so keep its port viable year-round.

-A lot of present-day Neverwinter's national identity is based on the fabled reign of Nasher Alagondar, a former adventure who became the city's ruler around 150 years ago.
-While some of the details were lost to time and to the Spellplague, he was said to be a devout follower of Tyr, who was god of justice in those days.
-Nasher never named himself king, though his descendants would eventually accept the title and continue to rule the city well.
-Their line was ostensibly unbroken until the cataclysm 27 years ago, when the last of them died or vanished.
+Comparing the book and the computer games, I see present-day inhabitants of Neverwinter have a somewhat romanticized view of Nasher Alagondar, the former adventurer who ruled the city about 150 years before this campaign starts.
+He was an effective ruler, though, and his descendants formed a dynasty that remained unbroken until the cataclysm 27 years ago, when the last of them died or vanished.

-(Lord Nasher is the city's ruler during both Neverwinter Nights games, where he's depicted as a very pragmatic True Neutral individual, so the view above is somewhat romanticized.)

-The cataclysm wrecked the city, opening a huge chasm that destroyed its southeastern quadrant.
+The cataclysm wrecked the city, opening a huge chasm that destroyed its southeastern quadrant and began to vomit forth mutated monstrosities.
 Most of the citizens who didn't die left as refugees, and only a minority of holdouts decided to stay and protect their ancestral homes.
 They built a makeshift wall to isolate the Chasm and its monsters from the rest of the city, and soon began to see its defense as a sacred duty.

 Lord Neverember arrived nearly ten years ago at the head of an army of carpenters and builders, protected by a mercenary force from Mintarn.
 Around